laysakura/DeepLearning-shugyou/README.md

 Learns logic element's function such as XOR.

-Provides basic examples of DNN.
+- xor.py: Provides basic examples of DNN.
+- xor_best_nn.py: Trying a few kinds of DNNs to find the fastest and the most precise one.